Most aspiring entrepreneurs have big dreams about their new venture. They know exactly where they want to go, but they

 For the same reason, I don’t want strangers calling me when I’m not working, I also don’t want strangers showing up at my house for any reason – EVER.

 If you’re planning to send out a direct mail campaign to thousands of people, ask customers to send you monthly payments in the mail or make a contractual offer to anyone (all of which require you to provide your physical mailing address), you’ll have some even stronger reasons to take this step.

 I’d suggest you find the most convenient location that you’re likely to drive by on a weekly basis and simply rent one of their mailboxes.
 You’ll have to pay a monthly or annual fee for this (I currently pay $144 per year for mine) – but the cost will be 100% worth the value you get from it.

-If you want to take this kind of remote mailbox to the next level, you could even go with a “virtual mailbox” service like Earth Class Mail, iPostal1 or Traveling Mailbox.
-With services like these, you can get everything scanned to you electronically without ever leaving your computer.
+If you want to take this kind of remote mailbox to the next level, you could even go with a “virtual mailbox” service like Traveling Mailbox (be sure to check out this awesome review that shows exactly how it works).
+With services like these, you can get everything scanned to you electronically without ever leaving your computer – you can even check your physical mailbox from your phone!

-Cool Trick: If you choose one of the storefront options like Pak Mail or the UPS Store, you can refer to your mailbox as a “Suite”, “Unit” or “Apt”, as long as you include the number of your mailbox (this will make you look WAY more legit).
+Cool Trick: When you use one of these rent-a-mailbox services, you can refer to your mailbox as a “Suite”, “Unit” or “Apt”, as long as you include the number of your mailbox (this will make you look WAY more legit).

 Little do my contacts know – if they ever come looking for my “Suite”, this is what they’re going to find:

 Luckily, this whole system is designed to give business owners like myself privacy (because the good folks at Pak Mail aren’t allowed to give out my real location).
 Of course, these kinds of visitors are rare – but as you can imagine, this kind of “veil of protection” is still a huge benefit!